TomB-134/MinimalMenu/README.md

 3. Download Modmenu from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/modmenu) (Required to be able to configure mod, all settings are off by default.)
 4. Download Minimal Menu from [the github page](https://github.com/TomB-134/MinimalMenu/releases) or from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/minimal-menu) and place in your mods folder.

+## Contributing

+Would love to have people helping out whereever they can, I don't have as much time as I'd like to for this mod and can only really do game version updates.
+If anyone has any features they'd like added, feel free to make a pull request. -Tom

 **Warning: This mod may not be compatible with other GUI related mods and is only designed to work with modmenu installed.**